magnuschase293/comic_getter/README.md

 ### PyPI Dependencies

-Comic_getter depends on several different packages available in PyPI.
+Comic Getter depends on several different packages available in PyPI.
 If python 3 is already installed, one can simply use the package manager pip3 to install all the dependencies listed.

 ```bash
 pip3 install -r requirements.txt
 ```
 Is important to have in mind requirements.txt should be replaced with the path to requirements.txt.

-### Comic_getter executable
+### Comic Getter executable

-In order to run comic_getter executable you can skip installing Python 3 and the PyPi dependencies.
+In order to run Comic Getter executable you can skip installing Python 3 and the PyPi dependencies.
 You will only need to download [comic_getter.exe](https://github.com/magnuschase293/comic_getter/releases/tag/v1.0.1).
-Have in mind comic_getter depends on flags and parameters given through the command line so it won't work if you just double click it the excutable must be run through the cmd.
+Have in mind Comic Getter depends on flags and parameters given through the command line so it won't work if you just double click it, the excutable must be run through the cmd.

 ### Google Chrome and Chromedriver

-Comic_getter works with Selenium package to bypass cloudflare simulating to be a user that opens Google Chrome.
+Comic Getter works with Selenium package to bypass cloudflare simulating to be a user that opens Google Chrome.
 Thus, it requires for Google Chrome and Chromedriver to be installed and the Chromedriver must match your Google Chrome's version.

 * [Here](https://www.google.com/intl/es-419/chrome/) is the link to chrome installer.